New Orleans Saints vs. Atlanta Falcons NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Atlanta has combined with its opponents to score more than 40 points in 10 of 16 games this season.
+- Atlanta's games have gone over 39.5 points in 10 of 16 chances this season.

-- The combined points per game average of the two teams, 39.2, is 0.8 points fewer than Sunday's over/under.
+- The two teams combine to average 39.2 points per game, 0.3 less than the over/under in this contest.

-- These two squads surrender a combined 46.5 points per game, 6.5 more than this contest's over/under.
+- The 46.5 points per game these two squads have surrendered to opponents this season are 7.0 more than the 39.5 over/under in this contest.

 Saints stats and trends

-- New Orleans is 2-3 against the spread and 1-4 overall when the team piles up over 364.1 yards.
+- New Orleans is 5-1 against the spread and 5-1 overall this season when the team puts up more than 26.8 points.

-- The Saints have turned the ball over 18 times this season, two fewer than the Falcons have forced (20).
+- The Saints have 18 giveaways this season, while the Falcons have 20 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Falcons.